 - Raub Australian Gold Mining Sdn Bhd v.
 Hue Shieh Lee

 - Asahi Kosei Sdn Bhd v.
 Charles Hector Fernandez

 - PDZ Holdings Bhd v.
 The Edge Communications Sdn Bhd & Others

-These cases together with six others in Thailand and Indonesia are featured in BHRCC’s Corporate Legal Accountability Annual Briefing – Defending Defenders: Challenging Malicious Lawsuits in Southeast Asia released in March 2020.
-The executive summary and the full report can be accessed here, and from BHRCC’s website.
+These cases together with six others in Thailand and Indonesia are featured in BHRRC’s Corporate Legal Accountability Annual Briefing – Defending Defenders: Challenging Malicious Lawsuits in Southeast Asia released in March 2020.
+The executive summary and the full report can be accessed here, and from BHRRC’s website.